dibyendumajumdar/ravi/vmbuilder/docs/vm-design.rst

 * Use C code to calculate various structure offets etc.
 * Macros

 I am not sure whether this combination of features is available in other approaches such as using inline assembler in C code.
+I have briefly looked at:

+* Inline assembly in gcc / clang - too ugly syntactically to wor with
+* Inline assembly in D - nearly okay - no macros however so simple stuff like creating aliases for registers requires ugly mixin templates.
+Also the generated code appears to lack enough controls (such as disabling the frame pointer register, and ensuring correct unwind data on Win64).

 Issue with dynasm
 -----------------